simul/simul.github.io/unrealengine/index.md

 * As described in the UE4 readme (in the root UnrealEngine directory), run Setup.bat and GenerateProjectFiles.bat from UE4.
 This will generate projects and the solution file (UE4.sln).

-* From UE4.12 onwards, the trueSKY binary libraries are *not* kept in the repository.
+* The trueSKY binary libraries are *not* kept in the repository.
 This is because multiple trueSKY versions can work with the same Unreal version.
 So run the batch file Engine/Plugins/TrueSkyPlugin/GetBinaries.bat, passing the required trueSKY version as a parameter, e.g.

-	GetBinaries.bat 4.0
+	GetBinaries.bat 4.1

 * Use UE4.sln (UE4.vcxproj).
 The UE4 project contains the "TrueSkyPlugin" folder in Engine/UE4/Plugins.
 The plugin is in the “[UE4]\Engine\Plugins\TrueSkyPlugin” directory in your UE4 installation.